adnanmushtaq1996/Cori_AI__Interview_QA/README.md

-# Cori_AI_Interview_QA
+# Word Analytics for Analyzing Words in a URL
-An interview with Startup Cori AI for post of Researcher In Data Science and Machine Learning
+An interview with Startup for post of Researcher In Data Science and Machine Learning

 ## Table of Contents